 Isopods are detritivores.
 They eat decaying plant and animal matter easily available in the wild.
 Despite being tiny, they need a varied diet that contributes to their growth and reproduction to live long and be healthy throughout.

 Unlike other animals, isopods are not hunters.
 Instead of looking for prey, they search for food on the forest floor.
+In the wild, they consume organic matter found on the ground, such as decaying leaves and plant debris.
 But in captivity, they depend on humans, who give them food to eat.
+If you're curious about what does hunt isopods, learn more about the predators of isopods in the wild.

 If you own isopods, it’s your duty to provide them with a balanced diet that is healthy and nutritious for their bodies.
 They also need protein and calcium sources to grow and breed faster.